Repat Armenia: Engage Armenia Forum (2024-present)

+The Forum aims to rethink and revitalize engagement with Armenia by offering practical opportunities for Armenians worldwide to contribute, regardless of their background or current location.

+Previous participants have included organizations such as Birthright Armenia, Armenian Volunteer Corps, TUMO, Teach For Armenia, reArmenia, Impact HUB / VIA Fund, and others.

 Impact

 The organization has a community of over 12,000 members, including repatriates and expatriates from various countries, as well as Diasporan Armenians.
 It receives approximately 1,000 requests for repatriation and integration assistance annually, with applicants spanning a wide range of backgrounds and nationalities.

-Repatriation guide to Armenia
+Full Repatriation Guide to Armenia

-Since 2021, Repat Armenia has published a comprehensive guide for repatriation, offering practical information and guidance on various aspects of moving to, living in, and working in Armenia.
+Since 2021, Repat Armenia has published and annually updated a comprehensive guide for repatriation, offering practical information and guidance on various aspects of moving to, living in, and working in Armenia.
 The guide covers topics such as obtaining citizenship and residency, relocating belongings, registering an address, securing a social security number, enrolling in schools, opening bank accounts, obtaining health insurance, and finding accommodation.
 It is available in English, Russian and French.